Today’s Wonder of the Day was inspired by isabel. isabel Wonders, “Who is Ruby Bridges?” Thanks for WONDERing with us, isabel!

 School wasn’t always like that.
 Because of segregation, children of different races used to attend different schools.
 Kids only went to school with others who looked like them and shared similar backgrounds.
 This went on for many years.

 Segregation meant that children didn’t have equal access to education.
-Black schools often received less funding from the government.
+Schools for Black children often received less funding from the government.
 They had less money to buy supplies, pay teachers, and repair school buildings.
 Segregated schools also made it much harder for people to meet those of other races or from different backgrounds.
 This made it difficult for many people to connect to others who were different from them.

 In 1954, the United States Supreme Court outlawed segregation.
 They said that children of all races should be able to go to school together.
 Many White people were angry about this.
 In the South, several states continued to segregate children.